 Your Ideal Negotiation Meeting Location

 The question as to where a negotiation should ideally take place is a critical one and gives rise to both well-thought advice and knee-jerk reactions.
 The most widely held belief taught on most sales negotiation courses and buyer negotiation courses is that negotiators are at an advantage holding negotiation meetings on their own territory.
 I would like to offer some alternative food for thought.
 Negotiation text books often make analogies with sports events where, true

 Everything at the office was moving smoothly along until a nasty little hurricane decided to tear a hole in your supply line.
 In a time of short supply and high demand, your main supplier is sitting across from you at your desk.
 He is poking his finger in the air for emphasis, while loudly demanding a 20% increase in their delivery costs.
 He ends his tirade by telling you that he is,' Not going to budge.Period!'
 Now, you ask yourself, how am I going to deal with this guy when my company

-The Negotiation Experts makes extensive use of case studies and customised role playing in training sales negotiation teams.
-Simulating commercial selling negotiation training scenarios customised to our client's business reality is the best way to assess a sales negotiators strengths and weaknesses.
-There is no better method of rapid feedback.
-Mistakes in role playing don't end up costing sales revenue or sales margin and are highly engaging.
-In this article Professor
+The Negotiation Experts make extensive use of case studies and negotiation training games in training sales negotiation teams.
+Simulating commercial sales negotiation training scenarios customized to our client's business reality is the best way to assess sales negotiators' strengths and weaknesses.
+There's no better method of rapid feedback.
+Mistakes in role-playing don't end up costing sales revenue or sales margin, and role-plays are highly engaging.
+In this article,

 Frameworks in Negotiations